Louisiana Legends Fest

 1) Any Claiborne Parish organization that has fund-raising needs during the year is eligible to register for a booth at the Charity Food Court (specific guidelines can be obtained by contacting firstname.lastname@example.org).

-2) Parish religious or 501(c)3 organizations can apply to be a LLF Charity Partner.
+2) Parish religious and 501(c)3 organizations can apply to be a LLF Charity Partner.
 As a LLF Charity Partner, you are awarded points your activities and those interested in your organization earn points for you if they register to be a festival volunteer.
 At the close of books for the festival, if there is an operating profit, monies more than the seed money for the next festival is designated for charity grants to the Charity Partners based on the points accumulated.

 3) Fund raising organizations can register a LLF Special Event and operate that event under the LLF marketing umbrella.
 Register at www.legendsfest.us